So, it's been my experience that, out in the world, the first question we all ask each other is, "What do you do for a living?"

 I've worked diligently for over two decades on fundamental skills such as leadership, positive psychology, and the commitment to a lifelong pursuit of knowledge, justice, equanimity, and integrity in all things.

-Currently, I'm the co-founder of Sitecast, the easiest way to distrubute, and the most lucrative way to monetize your digital content.
-I am also the entrepreneur in residence for StarveUps in Portland, Oregon where I mentor members, provide resources, and play a key role in scaling the organization itself to a national level.
+Currently, I'm the co-founder of Sitecast, We're revolutionizing the way the web works.
+Nbd.
+I am also the entrepreneur in residence for StarveUps in Portland, Oregon where I mentor members, provide resources, and play a key role in scaling the organization to a national level.

-I had a short run as a professional athlete, competing in MMA competitions, I skateboard, snowboard, hike, cook, and read regularly.
+I had a short run as a professional athlete, competing in MMA competitions, I skateboard, snowboard, hike, cook, and regularly read.
 I am a huge fan of style, design, boutique hotels, and smart people.

 I've survived a misspent youth, a kidney transplant, and I once traveled all 50 United States starting with only $10 and my laptop.